-Long-Term Incentives in Fiscal 2016
+Long-Term Equity Incentives in Fiscal 2019

-The third key element of our executive compensation program for fiscal 2016 was long-term incentive equity awards.
-This component of compensation is used to drive achievement of the Company's financial targets while linking compensation to the market value of our Company's common stock.
+The third key element of our executive compensation program for fiscal 2019 was long-term equity incentives in the form of equity awards.
+This element of compensation is used to drive achievement of the Company's financial targets while linking compensation to the market value of our common stock.
+The Company has chosen to emphasize long-term equity incentives in our executive compensation program to help to ensure alignment with our stockholders over time.

-In determining the value of annual awards for fiscal 2016, the Committee considered market data and analysis provided by its outside compensation consultant and described above under "Determination of Compensation - Peer Group Analysis," the individual performance of each executive, the need to reinforce positive levels of collaboration and teamwork across members of the executive team, and the importance of retention.
+In determining the value of annual equity awards for fiscal 2019, the Committee considered an analysis of competitive market data prepared by its compensation consultant and described above under "Determination of Compensation - Compensation Peer Group," the individual performance of each executive officer, the need to reinforce positive levels of collaboration and teamwork across members of the executive team, and our retention objectives.

-The proportion of each type of equity award in fiscal 2016 is broken down as follows:
+The proportion of each type of equity award granted in fiscal 2019 is broken down as follows:

-Performance Share UnitsMarket Share UnitsRestricted Stock Units1/31/31/3
+Performance Share Units Market Share Units Restricted Stock Units 1/3 1/3

 Performance Share Units.
-For fiscal 2016, PSUs represented one-third of the targeted annual equity grants made in December 2015 to the Company's executive officers.
-The PSUs granted in fiscal 2016 were earned on the basis of a one-year performance period but vest over the three years following the date of grant.
-The Committee used a one-year performance period because market uncertainties make it difficult to accurately forecast Adjusted Revenue and Adjusted EBITDA beyond that point.
+For fiscal 2019, PSUs represented one-third of the target annual equity awards granted in December 2018 to our executive officers.
+The PSUs granted in fiscal 2019 were earned on the basis of a one-year performance period but any earned shares vest over the three years following the date of grant.
+The Committee used a one-year performance period because market uncertainties made it difficult to accurately forecast our Adjusted Revenue and Adjusted EBITDA beyond that point.
 The Committee believes the complexity of our major products, along with the complexity of our major customers, yields a very long selling cycle, which in turn contributes significant uncertainty into our revenue stream and resulting EBITDA.
-Using a one-year performance period allows the Committee to reward performance for a time period over which the Company has better visibility instead of creating goals over a longer term that are more likely to be off the mark.
-In addition, distributing the payout over an additional two years creates long-term alignment with stockholders and retention incentives.
+Using a one-year performance period allows the Committee to reward performance for a time period over which the Company has better visibility instead of creating goals over a longer term that are more likely to be problematic.
+In addition, requiring that any earned shares vest over an additional two years creates long-term alignment with our stockholders and satisfies our retention objectives.

-The compensation associated with PSU awards is intended to be deductible under Section 162(m), and the maximum number of PSUs that could have been earned over the performance period of fiscal 2016 by each named executive officer was specified in the applicable award agreement.
-In each case, the named executive officer could earn up to 200% of the target payout if the Company's Adjusted Revenue for fiscal 2016, calculated in accordance with GAAP, equaled or exceeded the threshold amount of \$790 million.
-The Committee had discretion to determine a lesser number of PSUs that would be earned and established the earnings model below when the awards were granted to inform its exercise of this negative discretion:
+The maximum number of PSUs that could have been earned over the fiscal 2019 performance period by each named executive officer was specified in the applicable award agreement.
+In each case, the named executive officer could earn up to 200% of the target number of PSUs if the Company's GAAP Revenue for fiscal 2019, equaled or exceeded the base amount of \$1,015 million.
+The Committee retained discretion to determine a lesser number of PSUs that would be earned and established the following earnings matrix when the awards were granted to inform its exercise of this negative discretion:

-Financial Metric (Weighting) Threshold Target Maximum Performance Financial Metric (weighting) Performance Performance Periorinance Adjusted Revenue (50%) \$840.0 million \$850.0 million \$870.0 million \$877.0 million \$890.0 million Adjusted EBITDA (50%) \$242.1 million \$243.8 million \$247.0 million \$247.0 million \$247.0 million PSUs Earned (as percentage of target) 25% 50% 100% 150% 200%
+Financial Metric (Weighting) Threshold Performance Target Performance Maximum Performance Adjusted Revenue (50%) \$ 1,060.0 million \$ 1,080.0 million \$ 1,125.0 million \$ 1,135.0 million \$ 1,145.0 million Adjusted EBITDA (50%) \$ 294.6 million \$ 321.4 million \$ 342.5 million \$ 344.0 million \$ 347.0 million PSUs Earned (as percentage of target) 25% 50% 100% 150% 200%

-Based on the Company's above-target performance on the Adjusted Revenue and Adjusted EBITDA metrics in fiscal 2016, and using the above model as a guide, the Committee applied a multiplier of 166.77% to the targeted PSUs.
+Based on the Company's above-target performance of \$1,160.1 million of Adjusted Revenue and \$366.9 million of Adjusted EBITDA in fiscal 2019, and using the above matrix as a guide, the Committee applied a multiplier of 200% to the target number of PSUs.

-The target number of PSUs and the number earned by each named executive officer for fiscal 2016 performance are as follows:
+The target number of PSUs and the number of PSUs earned by each named executive officer for fiscal 2019 performance that were settled for shares of our common stock are as follows: